MicrosoftDocs/dynamics365smb-docs/business-central/suggest-item-substitutions-copilot.md

 ## Adjust the search

-By default, the capability uses the item description as search criteria, which you can adjust to fine-tune search results.
-To view the prompt, select the **Edit** icon in the Copilot window.
+By default, the capability uses the item description as search criteria, which you can adjust if you want to fine-tune the search results.
+To edit the prompt, select the :::image type="content" source="media/edit-pencil.png" alt-text="Edit the prompt."::: icon in the Copilot window.
 For example, you can add more details to the prompt such as colors, sizes, or other item attributes.

 ## Review, save, discard, or regenerate suggestions